Police, loved ones searching for missing Thomas Morse

-BERLIN — Police, friends and family are looking for Thomas Morse after he disappeared a week ago.
+BERLIN — Police, friends and family are looking for Thomas Morse after he disappeared more than a week ago.

 Berlin Police Chief James Pontbriand said Morse, 41, was last seen in Berlin on Nov.
 23.